 Email or call the school if you have questions or concerns, or to update your child's dismissal.
 Sometimes people call with questions that can easily be answered through the website.
-Each Wed. folder, including all calendars, is listed under Parent Resources.
+Each Wednesday schoolwide newsletter and calendars are listed under Parent Resources.
 When you have a question, please check the website first, before contacting the office.
-Obviously, if it is a question related to a personal concern, contact the school directly.
-Unless it is an emergency, all dismissal changes should be emailed or called in by 1:15.
-Parents should not be contacting the school on a daily basis with dismissal plans.
-In Middle School particularly, help develop your child's independence and sense of responsibility by making certain (s)he knows before leaving school, the plan for dismissal.
+Obviously, if it is a question related to a personal concern, contact the school directly